How to Be Pitch Perfect

 The Pitch Bullseye

-So 20% of singing in tune is being able to control your voice.
+Singing in tune is all about being able to control your voice.
 Even if you’re not musical you can differentiate a woman’s higher voice to a man’s low voice.
 Now if you’re purely a singer and don’t have much musical knowledge it’s important to know some key terms.
 Such as singing ‘Sharp’ and singing ‘Flat’.
 When you’re aiming to hit a note, think of it as hitting the eye of the ‘Pitch Bullseye’.
 If you hit that note too high, we call that being ‘Sharp’ and if you hit that note too low, that’s called being ‘Flat’.

 If you’re hitting your notes too sharp or flat practice sliding down into the note.
 Try this: Play a note on the piano and match the pitch with your singing voice.
 If it doesn’t sound quite there just yet, use a bullseye and point to where it is, and adjust it higher or lower.